ward winning extensive formal gardens of Sunnymeade

 Garden Tour Groups:

-The garden, is open at other times during the year by appointment only, in the months of October to April for private viewings by appointment only, for visits by groups of 30 or more.
+The garden, is open at other times during the year in the months of October to April for private viewings by appointment only, for visits by groups of 30 or more.
 Admission charge for entry to the garden is $20.00 per person (includes Devonshire Tea).
 Devonshire Teas are not available on open garden days.